E-preneurship, E-commerce & E-fulfilment

 Programme in brief

-With the heavy growth in e-commerce and the ICT maturity required, most new supply chain developments originate in the e-commerce sector.
+In the introduction phase of the programme students deal with the heavy growth in e-commerce and the ICT maturity required, most new supply chain developments originate in the e-commerce sector.
 Robotics, 3D printing, same-day delivery, drones and pick-up points are just a few.
 Today’s students need to be aware of these developments and of the detailed processes in e-commerce and e-fulfilment to be able to prepare themselves for the labour market of the future.
-This programme provides the knowledge needed to develop distinctive strategies for online sales, and stimulates the entrepreneurial spirit needed for successful business.
+The programme provides the knowledge needed to develop distinctive strategies for online sales, and stimulates the entrepreneurial spirit needed for successful business. ).
+In the advanced phase of the programme students will comprise a project where they either write a business plan or do a project for a company within the field of e-commerce.

 What to expect from us